 At this very moment, 60-80% of palm oil comes from Illegal deforestation.

-This is so destructive because preparation for palm oil requires complete burning of the forestry, and this happens on an industrial scale.
-There are thousands of zones of rainforest that are burnt everyday in Indonesia.
+This is so destructive because preparation for palm oil requires the complete burning of the forestry, and this happens on an industrial scale.
+There are thousands of zones of rainforest that are burnt every day in Indonesia.

 This has prompted resistance from locals in the Aceh region to take a stand.
 In a recent instance, activists commandeered a palm oil excavator and burnt it.
 A brave tactic against the multinationals for sure, but it is no more than a slight dent in the machine of palm oil extraction.

-They not only fear retaliation for their resistance, but anticipate a full blown, yet silent massacre of the activists who’s voices are seldom heard.
-With such little coverage of their struggle, who would realize if they were gone?
+They not only fear retaliation for their resistance, but anticipate a full-blown, yet silent massacre of the activists who’s voices are seldom heard.
+With such little coverage of their struggle, who would realise if they were gone?

-While 400 tons of carbon/hectare is released in the Amazon during slash and burn tactics of deforestation - the figure for Indonesian rainforest’s stands at 2,700 tons of carbon/hectare.
+While 400 tonnes of carbon/hectare is released in the Amazon during slash and burn tactics of deforestation – the figure for Indonesian rainforest’s stands at 2,700 tonnes of carbon/hectare.